What are American Airlines miles worth? Here’s your quick answer

 So instead of giving value in dollar amounts, I refer to the sign-up bonus on a top American Airlines card like the Citi® / AAdvantage® Executive World Elite Mastercard® and say things like:

 - This card’s sign-up bonus is worth a visit to the Eiffel Tower

-- This card’s sign-up bonus is worth a visit to the Great Wall of China
+- This card’s sign-up bonus is worth a visit to the Machu Picchu

-- This card’s sign-up bonus is worth a visit to your gramma’s for Thanksgiving
+- This card’s sign-up bonus is worth a visit to your grandma’s for Thanksgiving

 Let’s take a quick look at how American Airlines miles work so you can see what they’re worth, both in money and memories.